chickendrop89/yoda1/README.md

 ```

 ## Notes
-- This script is hardcoded to listen for MAC addresses starting with `50:FB:19`.
+- This script is hardcoded to discover MAC addresses starting with `50:FB:19`.
 If your
 scale's MCU is manufactured by a different company *for some reason*, you might want to edit it.

 ## Requirements